 Hi, I am still working on updating my website.
 This means some of the content is not accessible.
 I am sorry about this :) Have a great day!

-Is it Biblical for the Wife to earn more than the Husband?
+Is it unbiblical if the wife earns more than the husband?

 Share post ->

-As a stay-at-home dad, I am in a way at the fringe of what society expects husband/father to be.
-Father/husband is known to be the breadwinner and the one to provide for the family.
+As a stay-at-home dad, I am, in a way, at the fringe of what society expects a husband and father to be.
+The father and husband are known to be the breadwinners and provide for the family.

 Now, no one has confronted us about this.
-But once in a while, we can feel there is a subtle expectation and at times, disappointment that our family is running counter to this.
+But once in a while, we can feel a subtle expectation and, at times, disappointment that our family is going against this.

 This may sound like an assumption.
-But I will say for those who are complementarian, this idea that the husband should make more than the wife is assumed as Biblical.
+But I will say for those who are complementarian, this idea that the husband should make more than the wife is assumed as unbiblical.

-Before I continue, I will say that in most camps, there is a spectrum of beliefs.
+Before I continue, I will say that there is a spectrum of beliefs in most camps.
 Everyone is different and believes one camp to a certain degree.

-This can be between liberal and conservatives or complementarian and egalitarian or Calvinism and Arminianism.
+This can be between liberals and conservatives, complementarians and egalitarians, or Calvinism and Arminianism.
 People’s beliefs tend to be spread over a spectrum.
-Two people may profess they are liberal but the degree of liberalism they believe in can be vastly different.
+Two people may profess they are liberal, but the degree of liberalism they believe in can be vastly different.

-It ain’t rocket science but this is important to keep in mind because we can easily pigeon-hole people into one group without realizing they don’t fit into what we assume that group to be.
+It ain’t rocket science, but this is important torememberd because we can easily pigeon-hole people into one group without realizing they don’t fit into what we assume that group to be.

 Okay, let’s get back to this.

-So is it Biblical for the husband to earn more than the wife?
+So is it Biblical for the wife to earn more than the husband?

 For me, there are no verses in the Bible to support this.

-However, there are these verses, which I believe:
+However, there are these verses which are true:

-1. Husband is the head of the household (Ephesians 5:23).
-This means also finances.
-Just because one person makes more doesn’t mean they have the say in how the money is spent.
+1. The husband is the head of the household (Ephesians 5:23), which also includes finances.
+Just because one person makes more doesn’t mean they have a say in how the money is spent.

 For the husband is head of the wife, as also Christ is head of the church; and He is the Savior of the body.